The Armenian Quarter begins just inside the Jaffa Gate, Old City, Jerusalem.

 Ah, but this where it gets interesting.
 A medieval tradition suggests that that is exactly what happened.
 Here in Spain they call it the Traslación del Apóstol Santiago.
 Elsewhere it is called "The Golden Legend."

-The notion that James made a second journey to Spain in his death is what the Traslación or the "Golden Legend" is all about.
-The idea springs from a medieval mishmash called the Codex Calixtinus.
-How this compilation of songs, sermons, and stories came into being is a woolly matter, well beyond my energy and ability to comb.
-Needless to say, the Calixtinus reached its final form in the mid-12th century just in time to offer authoritative advice (à la Rick Steves in wooden shoes?) to pilgrims seeking to walk the Camino de Santiago or "the Way of Saint James."
+This idea springs from a medieval “mishmash” called the Codex Calixtinus.
+How this compilation of songs and sermons came to be is a woolly matter beyond my energy to comb, but it reached its final form in the mid-12th century.
+It arrived just in time to offer authoritative advice (à la Rick Steves in wooden shoes) to pilgrims seeking the “Way of Saint James.”

-Prayers were offered and amazingly, the stone boat bearing the body of James crossed the Mediterranean without sail or rudder.
-It glided "upon the bosom of the flowing water" for more than 2,000 miles.** It passed through the Gibraltar Strait (the “Pillar of Hercules”) did a hard turn to starboard and ultimately landed on the Atlantic coast of old Galicia.
-The boat was received by local disciples who tied it to a big rock (pedrón) and took the body of James inland.
-They placed on a bed of solid stone--which somehow swallowed the body--and then the site was subsequently lost for the next 800 years.
+Supposedly, the stone boat crossed the Mediterranean without sail or rudder, gliding “upon the bosom of the flowing water” for 2,000 miles.** It passed the Pillars of Hercules (Gibraltar Strait), took a hard turn to starboard, and landed on the Atlantic coast.
+Local disciples tied it to a large rock (pedrón) and carried James inland.
+They placed him on a bed of solid stone—which promptly swallowed the body—and the site was lost for the next 800 years.

-That is truly legendary stuff, people.
+That is truly legendary stuff.

 Buen Camino!